Ops226/kx-packet-inspector/docs/methodologies/discovery_playbooks/smsg-parser-discovery-playbook.md

 The client's incoming message handling is a multi-stage, dynamic process.

 1.  **`Msg::DispatchStream`:** The primary entry point that receives the raw message stream.
 2.  **`MsgUnpack::ParseWithSchema`:** A schema "virtual machine" called by the dispatcher to parse raw bytes into a structured data tuple.
+This function is crucial as it builds a temporary, C++-like struct in memory (the "parsed data tuple") from the raw packet bytes.
+Handlers then receive a pointer to this parsed tuple, not the raw network buffer.
 3.  **Dynamic Post-Parse Handlers:** Crucially, there is **no single master handler**.
 After parsing, `Msg::DispatchStream` calls a function pointer that is resolved at runtime.
 This means different handlers can be active depending on the game's state. `Portal::DispatchMessage` is just one of these many possible handlers.

 ## Key Code Signatures for Dynamic Analysis